Security Tab

 • Password change: Any time a user changes their own password in the Account Settings

-• Password reset: Whenever a password is reset.
+• Password reset: Whenever a password reset is completed.
 This includes users choosing Forgot Your Password? on the login page, Brand Admins sending password resets, or the user having to change their password because the password expired or you set new minimum requirements.

 • Session creation: Any time an account is logged into, thus creating a new session.
 This is different from Logins because it doesn’t count failures or allow you to check for proxies.
 If you click a user, it will show when the session ended.